 Topics courses examine a particular topic, genre, or subject in literature not ordinarily treated in detail in other literature courses offered regularly by the department.
-Prerequisites: ENG 111 & ENG 112.
 As needed.

-INTRODUCTION TO LITERARY THEORY (W) ENG 290
+ENG 290 INTRODUCTION TO LITERARY THEORY (W)

 The purpose of this course is to introduce English majors to the principal approaches to literature.
 Primary emphasis will be given to the application of current critical approaches to selected works as well as to research methods within the discipline.
 Secondary emphasis will be given to selected topics currently under debate in the field.
 For English majors/minors.
 NOTE: The course does NOT count as a general education course fulfilling literature core requirement.
-Prerequisites: ENG 111 & ENG 112.
-Annually, Fall.
+Prerequisites: ENG 111 and 112.
+Fall, annually.